swt2-intro-exercise/rails-exercise-22-ko-redtruck/README.md

 ### 4) Commit and push

 * When the tests pass on your local machine, push your changes to GitHub.
-* GitHub Actions workflows will run.
+* GitHub Actifaons workflows will run.
 You can check their state using the `Actions` tab on the repo website.

 ### 5) Check your inbox / issues